 - 1 tbsp ground flax seed

 - 2 1/2 tbsp water

 - 1 tsp vanilla

 - fresh fruit

 - nut butter

 - shredded coconut

-Make a well in the dry ingredients and pour in the wet, whisk together adding in another 1/2 of almond milk to help mix the batter and to make it easier to pour into pan.
+- Make a well in the dry ingredients and pour in the wet, whisk together until smooth and combined.

 - Pre heat a frying pan or skillet on medium heat, test that the surface is hot enough by pouring a bit of water on the pan, if it evaporates immediately it is ready.
 I used a very good non stick pan so oil wasn't necessary, however you may want to use a pat of coconut oil on the pan to prevent sticking.